 - Ninel Kulagina – by ultratom

 Clips from Soviet videos of Nina Kulagina’s demonstrations of psychokinetically moving small objects.
 The narration details the observations and theories of the Soviet scientists who studied her, as well as the great physical strain that using her abilities put on Nina.

 - The History of Psi – by Kobok

 Traces the history of psi from the 1700’s and Frank Anton Mesmer, through the founding of the Society of Psychical Research, the coining of the term ‘parapsychology’, the publishing of the Journal of Parapsychology and the establishment of the Parapsychology Association, the introduction of the word ‘psi’, government research into psi by both Russia and the United States, and finally the online publishing of Skywind’s book Playful Psychic in 1993 which led to the formation of the various Online Energy Communities (OEC).

-A discussion of an article on several scientific studies on psi abilities done by the former Soviet Union.
+A chat-log of a discussion of an article on several scientific studies on psi abilities done by the former Soviet Union.
 Several of the participants had significant background in scientific research methodologies, and were able to spot many possible problems with or strengths of the studies that might not have otherwise been apparent.
-Includes links to similar studies.
+Includes links to and brief discussions of several similar studies.